floalex/myyelp/README.md

 2. User can add a business

 3. User Registration -  Sign Up

 4. User Registration -  Sign in and Sign Out

-5. User can see a list of recent reviews
+5. User can see a list of recent reviews - doing
   - allow only text reviews

 6. User can review a business (add a new review)